C. C. Young: Biography

 After his departure from Lowell in 1906, Young became involved in state politics.
 In 1908, he was elected to the California State Assembly for the district that included Berkeley.
-In the Assembly, Young became a political ally of governor Hiram Johnson and quickly rose through the chamber's ranks, becoming Assembly Speaker in 1913.
+In the Assembly, Young became a political ally of governor Hiram Johnson and quickly rose through the chamber's ranks.
+In 1911 he worked with State Senator Albert E. Boynton on the Boynton-Young bill, which abolished "party line" ballots and introduced uniform secret ballots for all elections in the state of California.
+Young became Assembly Speaker in 1913.
 In the following year's legislative elections, Young was elected as a member of the Progressive Party.
 His flirtation with the party lasted for a single term before its dissolution in 1916 and he quickly returned to Republican ranks, though he remained sympathetic to the Progressive movement for much of the rest of his political career.

 In the 1918 general elections, Young won the race for Lieutenant Governor of California, a position to which he was re-elected in 1922.
 In the 1920 U.S. presidential election, Young was a member of the Electoral College.

 By 1926, frustration within inner Republican ranks with the fiscally conservative governorship of Friend Richardson had reached its zenith.
 In the gubernatorial primary election, Progressive Republicans overcame conservative and corporate opposition to win the nomination for Young, knocking Richardson out of the general election.
 In the 1926 general election campaign, Young earned vocal support from former governor Hiram Johnson and prominent banker Amadeo Giannini.
 Young won in a landslide, garnering 71.3 percent of the vote and crushing his rivals, who included Democrat Justus S. Wardell and Socialist author Upton Sinclair.